diliscia/stm_accessibilty_review/README.md

     - When the stop is not `boarding accessible` and the trip is not `wheelchair accessible` the event is defined as `fully_innaccessible`.

 - The data shows that just 2.5% of all the events are Fully Inaccessible and 63.7% are Fully Accessible.
-- The 31.2% of the events are not accessible due to the vehicule.
-This could cause some valid frustration to the users, however there is high probability that the next trip will have an appropriate vehicule.
+- 31.2% of the events are not accessible due to the vehicule.
+This could cause some valid frustration to the users, however there is a high probability that the next trip will have an appropriate vehicule.

 ![](chart/BusComWCHAccess.png)